Finture/Flowee-BPMS-Docs/content/update/minor/722-to-723/jboss.md

 * `org/graalvm/truffle/truffle-api`
 * `com/ibm/icu/icu4j`

-# 2. Update optional Camunda 7 modules
+# 2. Update optional Flowee BPMS modules

 In addition to the core modules, there may be optional artifacts in `$WILDFLY_HOME/modules/` for LDAP integration, Camunda Connect, Camunda Spin, Groovy and Graal scripting.
 If you use any of these extensions, the following update steps apply: